 Situated in the Capitol Reef National Park is the old Mormon settlement of Fruita.
 Amazingly, this community, surrounded by thousands of square miles of desert and situated along the prone-to-flooding Fremont River, thrived in the late 1800s and early 1900s.

-Settlement came late to south-central Utah as much of the region had not even been charted by credible explorers until 1872.
-However, in the last half of the century, the Mormons began to establish farming and grazing communities in the high plateau lands west of what is now the Capitol Reef National Park.
+The settlement came late to south-central Utah as much of the region had not even been charted by credible explorers until 1872.
+However, in the last half of the century, the Mormons began establishing farming and grazing communities in the high plateau lands west of the Capitol Reef National Park.
 As they looked to form more communities, they moved eastward along the Fremont River.

-The industrious families, utilizing the river for irrigation, began to plant a number of crops, including sorghum and alfalfa, but would become most famous for its many fruit orchards.
+The industrious families, utilizing the river for irrigation, began to plant several crops, including sorghum and alfalfa, but would become most famous for its many fruit orchards.
 Though it never comprised more than 300 acres, Fruita would become an important settlement due to its relatively long growing season and abundant water.
-The residents planted apple, peach, pear, cherry, and plum trees, as well as walnut and almond orchards.
+The residents planted apple, peach, pear, cherry, and plum trees and walnut and almond orchards.
 Later they added grape orchards.

 And, lucky for them, they were less subject to the frequent flooding of the Fremont River as were other small settlements further downriver, such as Aldrich, Caineville, and Blue Valley.

 Surviving on their crops and vegetables until the fruit trees matured, the residents also made syrup and molasses from the sorghum.
-Living in a barter society, the community prospered by trading their crops and products for items they weren’t able to produce.
+Living in a barter society, the community prospered by trading crops and products for items they couldn’t produce.

 In 1896, the residents built a one-room schoolhouse that also served as a community center, where they held dances and socials.
 A couple of stores and a small lodge were later added.

-By the turn of the century, the small community, which by then numbered about ten families, and its abundant fruit became familiarly known as “the Eden of Wayne County.”
+By the turn of the century, the small community numbered about ten families, and its abundant fruit became familiarly known as “the Eden of Wayne County.”
 A few years later, in 1902, the settlement’s name was changed from “Junction” to “Fruita.”
 The town was never incorporated.

-Fruit growers usually picked the fruit prior to maturation and hauled it by the wagon load to bigger towns like Price and Richfield.
-As roads began to be developed through the area, some Fruita men worked with the state road crews, but annual fruit sales remained the major source of revenue.
+Fruit growers usually picked the fruit before maturation and hauled it by wagon load to bigger towns like Price and Richfield.
+As roads began to be developed through the area, some Fruita men worked with the state road crews, but annual fruit sales remained the primary source of revenue.

 When the great depression hit the rest of the nation, Fruita, with its remoteness, remained unscathed, as its economy had long been based on barter rather than cash.

-However, in the 1950s the government began to aggressively purchase any and all private lands within the monument’s boundaries.
-By 1959, the last resident was gone and Fruita was completely merged into the park.
+However, in the 1950s, the government began aggressively purchasing any private lands within the monument’s boundaries.
+By 1959, the last resident was gone, and Fruita was merged entirely into the park.
 Unfortunately, many of the original buildings were razed.

-Unlike many National Parks, a few of the buildings were kept, including the school house; the Gifford farm, including the 1908 house and barn, a few outbuildings, and the orchards.
+Unlike many National Parks, a few buildings were kept, including the schoolhouse, the Gifford farm, the 1908 house and barn, a few outbuildings, and the orchards.

-Near the old town site of Fruita, the park provides an additional scenic drive (with fee) that leads to overlooks, canyons, arches, and the site of the old wagon trail, which provides a peek at the Pioneer Register, where early travelers recorded their passage on the canyon walls.
-Also in Capitol Gorge can be found petroglyphs left by the early Fremont Indians.
+Near the old townsite of Fruita, the park provides an additional scenic drive (with a fee) that leads to overlooks, canyons, arches, and the site of the old wagon trail, which provides a peek at the Pioneer Register, where early travelers recorded their passage on the canyon walls.
+Also, in Capitol Gorge, petroglyphs left by the early Fremont Indians can be found.

-Situated in south-central Utah, about 80 miles south and east of Richfield, Fruita today is the heart and administrative center of Capitol Reef National Park.
+Situated in south-central Utah, about 80 miles south and east of Richfield, Fruita today is Capitol Reef National Park’s heart and administrative center.